RK Maribor Branik

 Rokometni klub Maribor Branik (Maribor Branik Handball Club), commonly referred to as RK Maribor Branik or simply Branik, is a handball club from Maribor, Slovenia.
-As of the 2022–23 season, it competes in the Slovenian First League.
-Branik play their home games at Tabor Hall, a 3,261 capacity multi-purpose sports venue in Maribor.
+As of the 2025–26 season, the club competes in the Slovenian Second Handball League (2.
+SRL), the third tier of Slovenian handball.
+They play their home games at Lukna Sports Hall, a 2,100-capacity multi-purpose sports venue in Maribor.
 Between 2004 and 2010, the team was known as RK Klima Petek Maribor due to sponsorship reasons.
 Their biggest success is reaching the final of the Slovenian Handball Cup twice and reaching the quarter-finals of the EHF Cup in the 2012–13 season.

 History

 Handball in Maribor

-The first handball team in Maribor was formed in 1925, when the women's selection of the 1.
+The first handball team in Maribor was formed in 1925, when the women's section of the 1.
 SSK MB played their first Czech handball match at the Ljudski vrt area.
 The first men's handball team, named Polet, was formed in 1949.
 They renamed as Branik in 1951, when they participated in the Yugoslav First League qualifiers.
 In 1954, Branik won their first Slovenian Republic League title, and were promoted to the Yugoslav First League.
 Between 1955 and 1968, Branik did not achieve any major success and were even relegated to the local Styrian League in 1966, but returned to the top Slovenian division two years later.
 They were relegated again in 1972, but once again returned in 1979 after spending a few years in the local regional leagues.
 In 1977, the team merged with Kovinar Tezno to form Maribor.
 The team was struggling in the next decade and did not achieve any major results.
 After Slovenia's independence in 1991, the team was reformed with a help from some former handball players, including Marko Šibila, and reached the Third National Handball League (3.
 DRL).